-Agile Data
+Agile Data Logo

-Catalog of Method Database Refactorings
+Catalog of Database Refactorings - Method Refactorings

-Refactoring Databases A method database refactoring is a change which improves the quality of a stored procedure, stored function, or trigger so as to improve your database design without changing its semantics.
+A method database refactoring is a change which improves the quality of a stored procedure, stored function, or trigger so as to improve your database design without changing its semantics.

 Refactoring Example

-Add Parameter An existing method needs information that was not passed in before.
+Add Parameter.
+An existing method needs information that was not passed in before.

-Consolidate Conditional Expression Combine sequence of conditional tests into a single conditional expression and extract it.
+Consolidate Conditional Expression.
+Combine sequence of conditional tests into a single conditional expression and extract it.

 Before After